Fatiq Nadeem

 Welcome!
 I am an environmental economist studying how fires and air pollution shape human welfare.
-My research investigates how environmental shocks disrupt individuals and communities while examining the behavioral and institutional responses that emerge.
-I evaluate how these responses interact with governance institutions and environmental policies to shape welfare outcomes.
-I use methods from microeconomics, econometrics, and remote sensing to answer these questions.
+In my research: (i) I investigate how environmental shocks disrupt individuals/communities; and (ii) I examine the behavioral and institutional responses that emerge from these shocks.
+I regularly partner with state governments and use methods from microeconomics, econometrics, and remote sensing to answer these questions.

-My research is supported by the International Growth Center, Schmidt Family Foundation, Abdul Latif Jameel Poverty Action Lab (J-PAL), and Central California organizations.
+My research is supported by the International Growth Center, Schmidt Family Foundation, Abdul Latif Jameel Poverty Action Lab (J-PAL), and The World Bank.
 My work has been published in The Economic Journal, Science, and Energy Policy.

 Email: mnadeem(at)bren(dot)ucsb(dot)edu